apache/apisix/docs/en/latest/how-to-build.md

 Both `apisix quit` and `apisix stop` can stop Apache APISIX.
 The main difference is that `apisix quit` stops Apache APISIX gracefully, while `apisix stop` stops Apache APISIX immediately.

-It is recommended to use gracefully stop command `apisix quit` because it ensures that Apache APISIX will complete all the requests it has received before stopping.
+It is recommended to use the "gracefully stop" command `apisix quit` because it ensures that Apache APISIX will complete all the requests it has received before stopping.
 On the other hand, `apisix stop` will trigger a forced shutdown and will stop Apache APISIX immediately.
 This will cause the pending incoming requests to not be processed before shutdown.

 To perform a graceful shutdown, run: